Pierre Thomas (American football): 2009

-2011
+2010–2011

-After losing all but 6 games of the 2010 season due to ankle injuries, Pierre Thomas bounced back in 2011 with another productive season for the 13-3 Saints.
+After losing all but 6 games of the 2010 season due to ankle injuries, Pierre Thomas bounced back in 2011 with another productive season for the 13–3 Saints.
 He only had two games all season with over 100 yards from scrimmage, however he still finished with 987 yards on 6.17 yards per touch.
-After totaling 121 yards in the NFC Wildcard Round against the Detroit Lions, Thomas’s season ended earlier than expected against the San Francisco 49ers.
+After totaling 121 yards in the NFC Wildcard Round against the Detroit Lions, Thomas's season ended earlier than expected against the San Francisco 49ers.
 In the NFC Divisional Round, he took a shot to the head on the 1-yard line that resulted in a concussion.
-The Saints lost the game 32-36 and Thomas did not see the field again until the 2012 season.
+The Saints lost the game 32–36 and Thomas did not see the field again until the 2012 season.

-Thomas is best remembered for the Monday Night Game against Atlanta on December 26, 2011 when he placed a Christmas bow on a football then gave it to a fan as a Christmas present during a touchdown, drawing a 15-yard unsportsmanlike conduct penalty.
+Thomas is best remembered for the Monday Night Game against Atlanta on December 26, 2011, when he placed a Christmas bow on a football then gave it to a fan as a Christmas present during a touchdown, drawing a 15-yard unsportsmanlike conduct penalty.
 The next day, he was fined $7,500 and an additional $5,000 for wearing red and green tape, a violation of the league's uniform policy.

+2012

+In Week 2 of the 2012 season, against the Panthers, Thomas had 143 scrimmage yards in the 35–27 loss.
+He had 105 carries for 473 rushing yards and one rushing touchdown to go with 39 receptions for 354 receiving yards and one receiving touchdown in 15 games and four starts in the 2012 season.

+2013

+In Week 5 of the 2013 season, against the Bears, Thomas had two receiving touchdowns in the 26–18 victory.
+In Week 10, against the Cowboys, he had 111 scrimmage yards, one rushing touchdown, and one receiving touchdown in the 49–17 victory.
+In the 2013 season, Thomas had 147 carries for 549 rushing yard and two rushing touchdowns to go with 77 receptions for 513 receiving yards and three receiving touchdowns in 16 games and nine starts.

+2014

+Thomas appeared in 11 games and started three in the 2014 season.
+He had 45 carries for 222 rushing yards and two rushing touchdowns to go with 45 receptions for 378 receiving yards and one receiving touchdown.